One law for me, another for you

 When an Englishman says he wants his country back to govern again, and shouts freedom into the face of Europeans, his countrymen praise him and applaud.

-The only freedom the people of Scotland can get is through the struggle to regain the civil rights we don’t have but English do, and all those they have lost and don’t care a damn that they have forfeited.
+Freedom for the people of Scotland is attained through the struggle to regain the civil rights we don’t have, and all those we’ve lost and should care that we’ve forfeited.

 Handball not football

-Scotland is allowed the small things, the also ran, the junior event, the touring production, the amateur show, the provincial television station, a parliament with next to no economic power.
+Scotland is allowed the small things, the also ran, the junior sports event, the touring production, the amateur movement, the provincial television station, a parliament with next to no economic power.
 The charade does not make us feel we are a proper nation.

 A different reality

 The English have a set of assumptions, a reality, that is different from Scotland, shared by some Anglophile Scots.
-Their reality is based on a century of empire, wars and battles, heroes made, territory captured.
-And they ask, why we do not see things as they do?
+Their reality is based on a century of empire, wars and battles, heroes made, territory captured, ruling waves, a domination of foreign cultures.
+And yet they do not understand why we Scots do not see things as they do.

-What that means is, the Scotsman or woman standing before them, protesting, holding a placard, is stupid to resist their system to which they owe their identity.
+To English, the Scots man or woman, you, me, standing before them, protesting, holding a placard, is stupid to resist their system to which they think we owe our identity.
+That’s why they scorn our demand for a different society.

 They defend an English system, an English reality.
+And why not?
+It’s theirs by right.
 It isn’t one constructed by Scotland for Scotland.
-They dislike what they see as European supremacy imposed on England, but think nothing of English supremacy imposed on Scotland.
+Disliking what they see as European supremacy imposed on England, they think nothing of English supremacy imposed on Scotland, or Wales or Ireland, for that matter.

 Once we were warriors